[Investigation] The European shipping giants plying Putin's fossil-fuels trade

 Already a member?

 The previous day, on 2 September, France, Germany, Italy and the G7 announced plans for a price cap on Russian oil exports.
 And on Wednesday 28 September, the EU Commission said it too will propose a price cap on Russian oil.
 It is the latest move by the West to stem billions of euros flowing to the Kremlin.
 EU lawmakers previously unveiled plans for a sanctions package on 30 May after weeks of indecision on how to target the Russian energy sector.
-European Council chair Charles Michel called that initial deal a "remarkable achievement".

 The move, backed by the EU's energy commissioner, was the latest play by the West to destabilise Russia's war machine.
 It took months for the EU itself to act but after weeks of indecision on how to stem billions of euros flowing to the Kremlin, EU lawmakers unveiled plans for a sanctions package on 30 May.
 European Council president Charles Michel called the deal a "remarkable achievement".